AbstractNoun/Persona-Engine-3/Analyst Summary Workflow.md

 ### 11. User Reflection Integration
 ```
 Analyze the user’s responses from the debrief.
 Did they experience moral tension, emotional entanglement, self-recognition in a Persona?
 How did they reconcile simulation awareness with emotional response?

+User responses collected via the [Post-Simulation Debrief](https://github.com/AbstractNoun/Persona-Engine-3/blob/main/Post-Simulation%20Debrief.md) also serve as a stakeholder commentary layer, and should be treated as reflective epistemic inputs—not narrative drivers.

 ```

 ---